OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 Step 2: Craft User Prompts with Task Specifications

-What: Provide the specific task or problem description within the user role message, ensuring it aligns with the agent's defined capabilities and the expected structured workflow.
+What: This is where you actually tell the agent what to do.
+Provide the specific task or problem description within the user role message, making sure it aligns with the agent's defined capabilities and the structured workflow you've already laid out.

 Why: The user prompt gives the agent its immediate objective.
-While the system prompt defines how the agent works, the user prompt defines what it should work on.
-Keeping it concise and focused on the task prevents ambiguity.
+While the system prompt defines how the agent works, this prompt defines what it should work on.
+Keep it concise and laser-focused on the task; ambiguity here just leads to headaches later.

-How: Formulate your task clearly, detailing inputs, constraints, and desired outcomes.
+How: Formulate your task clearly, detailing inputs, constraints, and the desired outcomes.
+No rambling.

 # Python